-Since each CPA practice is unique, it’s crucial to take the time to correctly value a CPA practice.
+Since each CPA practice is unique, it’s crucial to take the time to correctly value your accounting firm using proven valuation methods tailored to accounting practices.
 All too often, a CPA devotes decades of work to his or her company, then offers the practice for sale for much less than it’s worth.
 Since the accounting practice is probably their largest asset, retiring CPAs can impact their financial future if they leave money on the table when selling a CPA practice.

 Here are a few points to ponder when determining the valuation of a CPA practice: